 The illustration shows the Filtering panel with three filters.
-The +Add Filter button displays when you have fewer than the maximum of four filters
+The +Add Filter button displays when you have fewer than the maximum of four filters.

-After clicking Apply Filter, the Filtering panel closes and applies your filters.
+After clicking Apply Filter, the Filtering panel closes, applies your filters, and shows the number of filters